The free whisky newsletters listed below each have the first page shown.

 You can buy Mannochmore 12-year-old for around $55.00 a bottle.

 I now look at the Mannochmore 12-year-old, single malt whisky, a fairly rare release from a distillery most people have never heard of, due to most of the distillery’s production going into blends such as Haig and Johnny Walker.

-The light color and the light delicate flavors would make think, if I was doing a blind tasting of this whisky, that it was from the lowlands, but it is in fact a Speyside whisky.
+The light color and the light delicate flavors would make me think, if I was doing a blind tasting of this whisky, that it was from the lowlands, but it is, in fact, a Speyside whisky.

 So, would I buy the Mannochmore 12-year-old?
 Probably not, it’s a nice enough whisky and I’m tempted to have a bottle on the bar because of how few bottles the distillery releases, but ultimately it’s damn expensive for a 12-year-old scotch.
 If you are inclined to buy a bottle of Mannochmore, there are a few options available to you through independent bottling houses.
 Such as Douglas Laing with a 13-year-old and a 14-year-old, Gordon & MacPhail have released a Connoisseur’s Choice bottling, Cadenhead and Signatory also have bottlings out there.

 You can buy Mannochmore 12-year-old for around $65.00 a bottle.

 Finish - Sweet and buttery with a little heat